rocky-linux/documentation/docs/guides/network/accel-ppp_pppoe_server.md

 ## Introduction

 PPPoE is a protocol used primarily by DSL and fiber-to-the-home ISPs where customers are authenticated with a username and password combo.
-PPPoE is used in countries where an incumbent ISP is requierd to share their network with other ISPs as customers can be routed via a domain name to the desired ISP.
+PPPoE is used in countries where an incumbent ISP is required to share their network with other ISPs as customers can be routed via a domain name to the desired ISP.

 [accel-ppp](https://accel-ppp.org/) is a Linux kernel-accelerated implementation of PPPoE and related protocols such as PPTP, L2TP, and others.